KDE/macports-kde/README.txt

 See [2] for more details.
 Don't forget to execute portindex in the directory /Users/USER/WC/MacPorts/dports whenever you add or remove a Portfile to that tree.

+See also contrib/user-setup for suggestions on how to set up a MacPorts bash environment for users/maintainers.